 Students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 12 months following the completion of the didactic portion of the program.
 The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2018 ACOTE OTD Standard D.1.3.

 University degree certification for graduation from the OTD degree program requires the following:

 - students have successfully earned, at a minimum, a C or S in all courses;

 - have no incomplete (I) courses;

-- have successfully completed two Level 1, two Level 2 placements, and the capstone experience and project.
+- have successfully completed three Level 1 fieldwork placements, two Level 2 placements, and the capstone experience and project.